From Slaughter to Law: Wyoming Protects Big Game—Slowly

 State game warden created; licenses required for non-resident hunters

-Finally, in 1895, some important changes came about.
+Finally, in 1895, some important changes occurred.
 The state fish commissioner was also designated to be the state game warden and given the authority to arrest without warrant anyone violating state game laws.
 The legislature also allowed for the appointment of deputy game wardens.

 The prohibition on hunting buffalo was extended until 1905.
 Non-residents were again allowed to hunt in the state, but first had to buy a hunting license from the justice of the peace in the county where they would hunt.
 The hunting season was shortened to September through November and the law allowed the killing of male animals only.